By Ezekiel Kimosop

 This is a critical question given the influence of some spiritual leaders in the lives of people they raised in ministry.
 This influence can have both a positive and negative impact on believers, depending on how it is directed or managed.

-We shall examine the spiritual fatherhood concept using three questions:
+We shall examine the spiritual fatherhood phenomenon using three questions:

 1) Should a spiritual father always assert spiritual authority on those they have mentored in ministry?